dawei-wang/elevenlabs-accessibility-userscripts/README.md

 ## Compatibility

 This script is designed to work with specific elements on certain web pages.
-It has been tested and verified on the provided URL with the [NVDA](https://www.nvaccess.org/) screen reader.
+It has been tested and verified on the ElevenLabs website with the [NVDA](https://www.nvaccess.org/) screen reader.
 If you encounter any issues or have suggestions for improvements, please feel free to create an issue on the GitHub repository.

 ## Usage